Miso Glazed Salmon

 • Furikake or roasted sesame seeds – Furikake is toasted sesame seeds combined with other ingredients such as seaweed flakes.
 Most furikake contains MSG but you can find varieties (with different names) at Trader Joe’s or other specialty stores that taste JUST as good.
 My favorite blend is the Simple Truth Organic™ Japanese Inspired Sesame Seaweed Blend found at Kroger and Fred Meyer stores (it has a little kick and I put it on everything).

-Ingredients to make Miso Salmon on a countertop including a salmon filet, white miso paste, Mirin, rice wine, soy sauce, and furikake seasoning
+Ingredients to make Miso Salmon on a countertop including a salmon filet, white miso paste, Mirin, rice wine, soy sauce, and furikake seasoning.

 What is Miso?

 Miso is a Japanese fermented soybean paste and is commonly used in Japanese cooking.
-It has a texture similar to tahini or a fine hummus.
+It has a texture similar to tahini or fine hummus.
 The most common types of miso are red and white miso.
 We use white miso in this recipe which is less pungent and salty than the red variety.

-What does Miso Glaze Taste Like?
+What Does Miso Glaze Taste Like?

 Miso, on its own, is very salty, tangy, and slightly pungent.
 It can be described as having a deep “umami” flavor.
 When miso is combined with other ingredients, such as sugar or honey, and heated to make a glaze, it can bring on a sweeter flavor that can be more suitable as a finishing sauce.